 “Think about the powerful calmness of a lion.
 He doesn’t have to prowl to radiate respect.
 Even lying down he shows very clearly what he is capable of,” smiles Thomas Ingenlath.

 The face of the Volvo Concept Coupé is characterised by a new topography on the bonnet and the ‘floating’ grille, flanked by headlights featuring new T-shaped DRL light guides.
 Just like the rear light signature, the DRL lights are distinctive elements in the new design direction of Volvo Cars.

 “The face is new, but it also carries more than 85 years of Volvo heritage with great pride.
 We are still working with the final interpretation of the grille and the iron mark and this will be revealed together with the XC90 next year,” says Thomas Ingenlath.

 The Concept Coupé also features elements that echo the design of the Volvo P1800 from the 1960s.

 “It is a car designer’s duty to reflect and incorporate design signatures that are vital parts of the company’s heritage.
 The P1800 is an iconic Volvo, renowned for its beautiful forms and detailing.
 However, using elements from the P1800 exterior and interior has nothing to do with being retro.
-We are using these subtle links to a glorious past to create a future where sheer beauty becomes a recognized part of Volvo’s identity.
-That journey starts with Concept Coupé,” said Ingenlath.
+We are using these subtle links to a glorious past to create a future where sheer beauty becomes a recognised part of Volvo’s identity.
+That journey starts with Concept Coupé,” says Thomas Ingenlath.